repoze/repoze.who/README.txt

 Description

-  repoze.pam's ideas are largely culled from Zope 2's Pluggable Authentication Service (PAS) (but it is not dependent on Zope).
+  repoze.pam's ideas are largely culled from Zope 2's Pluggable Authentication Service (PAS) (but repoze.pam is not dependent on Zope 2 in any way).
 Unlike PAS, it provides no facilities for creating user objects, assigning roles or groups to users, retrieving or changing user properties, or enumerating users, groups, or roles.
 These responsibilities are assumed to be the domain of the WSGI application you're serving.
 It also provides no facility for authorization (ensuring whether a user can or cannot perform the operation implied by the request).
 This is also the domain of the WSGI application.

   It attemtps to reuse implementations from AuthKit and paste.auth for some of its functionality.
+XXX this is, so far, untrue

 Middleware Responsibilities